Research Projects

 The overall objective of this project is the design of an efficient and safe artificial pancreas in normal free-living use, by means of new multivariable reconfigurable fault-tolerant control architectures.
 Specifically, the proposal will address:

-• (1) The use of additional inputs aside glucose measurements, either from monitoring devices or new patient interventions, for the improvement of performance under exercise and mixed meals of varying nutritional composition with alcohol intake.
+- (1) The use of additional inputs aside glucose measurements, either from monitoring devices or new patient interventions, for the improvement of performance under exercise and mixed meals of varying nutritional composition with alcohol intake.
 Techniques based on slidingmode reference conditioning will be at the core of the developments due to its success in improving postprandial control in a recent controlled study by the group.
 A metabolic study analyzing the glycemic impact of alcohol and meal composition will be carried out.

-• (2) The use of additional control actions, aside insulin infusion, for the minimization of hypoglycemia risk under challenging scenarios with fast glucose drop such as exercise.
+- (2) The use of additional control actions, aside insulin infusion, for the minimization of hypoglycemia risk under challenging scenarios with fast glucose drop such as exercise.

-• (3) The development of new tools for patient’s supervision, including the classification and detection of free-living scenarios, with the extension of the concept of fault beyond instrumentation to patient’s anomalous metabolic states and human factors, as well as prediction of risks based on stochastic and hybrid modelling.
+Dual-hormone systems with coordinated insulin and glucagon infusion will be explored and compared in a clinical study to rescue carbs warnings. - (3) The development of new tools for patient’s supervision, including the classification and detection of free-living scenarios, with the extension of the concept of fault beyond instrumentation to patient’s anomalous metabolic states and human factors, as well as prediction of risks based on stochastic and hybrid modelling.

 As a result of the project, a new smartphone-based multivariable reconfigurable fault-tolerant artificial pancreas system will be built including the methods developed and evaluated in the last phase of the project in a pilot 3-month outpatient study.